connorwstein/connorwstein.github.io/_posts/2019-07-20-Coursera-Cryptography.md

 **PRG**

-A pseudorandom number generator (PRG) is a deterministic algorithm for generating a sequence of bits from a given seed which appear random.
+A pseudorandom number generator (PRG) is an efficient deterministic algorithm for generating a sequence of bits from a given seed which appear random.
 It is secure if an adversary is unable to predict the next bit with any high degree of probability.
 More concretely there is no such algorithm $$ A $$ where:

 $$